kaka51/python-api-challenge/README.md

 Southern Hemisphere: Wind Speed vs. Latitude<br>

 VacationPy <br>
-1.Create map to display all city
+1.Create map to display all city <br>
-2.Remove null value
+2.Remove null value <br>
-3.Find the first hotel located within 10,000 metres of each city 4.Create map to display all city with holel name and country in the hover message
+3.Find the first hotel located within 10,000 metres of each city<br>
+4.Create map to display all city with holel name and country in the hover message<br>